Tips for falling asleep

 Tips for falling asleep: breathing exercise as a valuable helper

 When it comes to calming your mind and preparing your body for sleep, targeted breathing exercises are an effective method.
+We have put together two breathing techniques for you to try before you fall asleep.

 This simple technique is based on the principles of pranayama, an ancient Indian practice of breath control training.
 It was established in the western world by Dr. Andrew Weil and can help you to fall asleep easily or calm down in stressful situations.
 The process is very simple and follows the principle of "inhale - hold your breath - exhale".
 First, breathe in through your nose and count to four.
 This short phase of inhalation allows you to draw fresh oxygen into your lungs.
 Now hold your breath and count to seven.
 This step is designed to increase the oxygen content in your blood and help your body store energy.
 Finally, exhale slowly and in a controlled manner through your mouth while counting to eight.
 This long exhalation process promotes the complete release of carbon dioxide from the lungs and can have a calming effect on the central nervous system.
+Repeat the entire sequence a total of four times.

 Abdominal breathing or diaphragmatic breathing is one of the breathing techniques that are often used in meditation, yoga and breathing therapy and therefore cannot be missing in our tips for falling asleep.